Skip to content

 • Supply chain — fewer custom binaries in the dependency graph, fewer things to trust.

-• Release cadence — the day Node.js 24.x ships a security fix, SEA-built apps can rebuild against it.
-Standard mode has to wait for pkg-fetch to rebase, rebuild, and publish.
+• Release cadence — when Node.js ships a security fix, SEA-built apps can rebuild against it the same day.
+Standard mode waits for pkg-fetch to rebase, rebuild, and publish.

-• Maintenance burden — the ~600–850 lines of patches per Node release are the single biggest maintenance cost in this project.
+• Maintenance burden — the ~600–850 lines of patches per Node release are the primary maintenance cost of this project.
 SEA eliminates that cost.

 • Future-proofing — SEA is an official Node.js API.
-It will keep working as Node.js evolves.
 Patched builds are always one compiler change away from breaking.

 Feature matrix